docker/docs/desktop/dev-environments/create-compose-dev-env.md

 Use Dev Environments to collaborate on any Docker Compose-based projects.

-The `compose-dev-env` project from the [Docker Samples](https://github.com/dockersamples/compose-dev-env){:target="_blank" rel="noopener" class="_"} GitHub repository, shows how you can set up a Compose Dev Environment.
+As with a simple Dev Environment, you can create a Compose Dev Environment from a:
+- Git repository
+- Branch or tag of a Git repository
+- Subfolder of a Git repository
+- Local folder

 > **Note**
 >
 > When cloning a Git repository using SSH, ensure you've added your SSH key to the ssh-agent.
 To do this, open a terminal and run `ssh-add <path to your private ssh key>`.

+## Create a Compose Dev Environment

+The example below, taken from the `compose-dev-env` project from the [Docker Samples](https://github.com/dockersamples/compose-dev-env){:target="_blank" rel="noopener" class="_"} GitHub repository, demonstrates how to create a Compose Dev Environment from a Git repository.

+>Note
+>
+>If you want to create a Compose Dev Environment from a subdirectory of a Git repo, you need to define your own compose file in a .docker folder located in your subdirectory as currently, Dev Environments is not able to detect the main language of the subdirectory.
+>
+>For more information on how to configure, see the [React application with a Spring backend and a MySQL database sample](https://github.com/docker/awesome-compose/tree/master/react-java-mysql) or the [Go server with an Nginx proxy and a Postgres database sample](https://github.com/docker/awesome-compose/tree/master/nginx-golang-postgres).

 1. From **Dev Environments**, select **Create**.
 The **Create a Dev Environment** dialog displays.
 2. Click **Get Started** and then copy `https://github.com/dockersamples/compose-dev-env.git` and add it to the **Enter the Git Repository** field on the **Existing Git repo** tab.